 Results of the wetland/floodplain sediment investigation led to similar conclusions as those made for river sediment.
-Silver is the predominant, wide-spread COC in wetlands/floodplain sediments and soils

-(Figures A-1 through A-4).
+Silver is the predominant, wide-spread COC in wetlands/floodplain sediments and soils (Figures A-1 through A-4).
 A total of 567 samples were analyzed for silver from 107 wetland/floodplain sample locations.
 Silver concentrations in excess of the Class C SGV were found throughout the wetland/floodplain areas located along the length of the lower Genesee River.
 Higher concentrations of silver in wetland/floodplain samples occur downstream of the KLWWTP.
 Vertically, silver concentrations in the 0- to 2-foot zones generally tend to be higher than those in deeper (greater than 2 feet) sediments and soils, although silver concentrations in the 0.5- to 2-foot interval tend to exceed those in the top 0.5 foot.
-This is especially apparent in Wetlands A, C, and E, where lower concentrations in the top 0.5 foot compared to the 0.5- to 1-foot interval are evidence of natural recovery occurring within wetland/floodplain area sediments and soils varied, with the lowest average silver concentrations in Wetlands A and E. In general, Wetland C exhibited both the highest average concentrations and the highest overall average concentration.
+This is especially apparent in Wetlands A, C, and E, where lower concentrations in the top 0.5 foot compared to the 0.5- to 1foot interval are evidence of natural recovery occurring within wetland/floodplain areas of the lower Genesee River.
+Silver concentrations within individual wetland/floodplain area sediments and soils varied, with the lowest average silver concentrations in Wetlands A and E. In general, Wetland C exhibited both the highest average concentrations and the highest overall average concentration.
 Silver was found above the site-specific toxicity-based action level of 70 ppm in five locations.
 Four of those locations, all located in Wetland C, exhibited these exceedances within the top 2 feet.

 In addition, 53 samples from 16 locations were also submitted for SVOCs, pesticides, herbicides, PCBs, and metals analyses.
 Select intervals from this subset were analyzed for dioxins/furans.
 These other compounds were detected in wetlands/floodplain sediments and soils in exceedance of their Class A SGVs, as shown in Table 2 below.
-However, as discussed for river sediments, most of the contaminants were unlikely to be attributable to historical operations at the EBP based on similar observations to those in river sediment.
+However, as discussed for river sediments,